 The attendant on Men in Black insisted that I put my wallet into a free locker, rather amusing really considering that the ride exit leads directly into a gift shop.
 My gun was working properly today unlike last time, and I managed a respectable if not outstanding score.
 I finished up with a ride on ET, enjoying a bicycle trip around the world accompanied by one of the best movie soundtracks ever written.

-It was early evening when I wandered into King Richards, finding a particularly nice park; I'd incorrectly assumed from the web site that the place would be a low budget affair.
+It was early evening when I arrived to find a particularly nice park; I'd incorrectly assumed from the web site that the place would be a low budget affair.
 The park has an amusement arcade, a water play area, a small selection of family rides, some batting cages, and, crucially, a bar.
 I was particularly amused by a sign advising patrons that there was a two pint limit for those wishing to partake of the go-karts; one wonders whether this rule is enforced with a breathalyser?